getdozer/dozer-docs/docs/sources/grpc.md

 # gRPC Ingestion

 The gRPC connector allows to ingest data on Dozer pushing data to a gRPC endpoint in a streaming fashion.
-It supports default data format and Apache Arrow data format.
+It supports Dozer data format and Apache Arrow data format.
 The Dozer ecosystem provides Python and React clients to easily ingest data on Dozer using gRPC.

 ## Default Adapter